“Best Food Hall, Detroit”

-The food of a five-star restaurant.
+The food of a five-star food truck.

 The atmosphere of a beer garden.

 Detroit Shipping Co. is a restaurant collective and beer garden featuring five unique food-truck style eateries, two full service bars, a coffee and ice cream shop, a small outdoor stage, galleries for local artists and retailers, and two private lounges.
 All constructed from refashioned shipping containers.
 And all located within a few miles of everything you already love about Detroit.

 Click here for info on our other Detroit property.